-In this article, I share my in-depth experience working with the Redgrass Games Desk Lamp in a variety of scenarios, including miniature painting, modeling, typical office work, and even in the environment of a neuroscience laboratory.
+In this article, I share my in-depth experience of more than six months working with the Redgrass Games Desk Lamp in a variety of tasks, including miniature painting, modeling, typical office work, and even in the environment of a laboratory.
 Read on to learn more about the great, the good, and bad things I thought about the RedgrassGames Desk Lamp for painting miniatures and more.

 Disclaimer: Redgrass Creative provided me with a demo model of the Lamp R9 for review purposes.
 Of course, with any review I strive to provide an honest, unbiased opinion so you have all the information you need to make a wise purchasing decision.

-Yes, I highly-recommend the Redgrass Games Desk Lamp, especially if you’re a miniature painter, scale modeler, or any creative who is looking to upgrade their lighting setup.
-The Redgrass R9 Desk Lamp will have a Kickstarter or MSRP retail price of around $200-250.
+Yes, I highly-recommend the Redgrass R9 Desk Lamp, especially if you’re a miniature painter, scale modeler, or any creative who is looking to upgrade their lighting setup.
+Would I buy it myself?
+Yes, absolutely!
+The Redgrass R9 Desk Lamp has a retail price of around $200-250.

 As compared to other professional lighting options, I believe the Redgrass desk lamp is a solid value for miniature painters and hobbyists who want a specialized lighting solution.